How do you write? YOU JUST WRITE.

 September 19th is remembered as the date of my FIRST OFFICIAL POETRY READING.

-Blog on the evening is here, and I’ll be trying again for a Residency at Metal on the back of my success.
+Blog on the evening is here, and I’ll be trying again for a Residency at Metal on the back of my success in 2020.
 More news, as it appears.